NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

   - [ ] Open your `styles.css` file and paste the new CSS code for the `.pet-gallery` section next in the `styles.css` file.

 **Explanation:**
-In this step, we focused on styling the Pet Gallery section by using CSS Grid to create a visually appealing and responsive layout for the pet photo boxes.
+In this step, you focused on styling the Pet Gallery section by using CSS Grid to create a visually appealing and responsive layout for the pet photo boxes.

 ## 16. **Style the Location and Hours Section**
-In this step, we're focusing on styling the Location and Hours section by using the .location-hours class.
+In this step, you're focusing on styling the Location and Hours section by using the .location-hours class.

   - [ ] Provide me the CSS code to style the location and hours section.
 Use a `<section>` class of `location-hours` to style it.
 The section should be centered on the page with text aligned in the center.
 Ensure the background of the section is fully transparent, include extra spacing between lines of text, and add padding around the section.
 There should be no border around the section and any list items inside should not have dots (bullets).
 The content should be responsive to different screen sizes.
   - [ ] Open your `styles.css` file and paste the supplied CSS code for the `.location-hours` class next in the `styles.css` file.

 **Explanation:**
-In this step, we generated CSS code to style the Location and Hours section by centering the section and its text on the page, adding extra spacing between lines, and padding around the content.
+In this step, you generated CSS code to style the Location and Hours section by centering the section and its text on the page, adding extra spacing between lines, and padding around the content.

 ## 17. **Style the Footer**
-Finally, we'll style the footer to ensure it stands out and complements the overall design.
+Finally, you'll style the footer to ensure it stands out and complements the overall design.

-- [ ] We now need CSS code to style the footer.
+- [ ] You now need CSS code to style the footer.
 I need the footer to have a black background with white text.
 Ensure that the text is centered within the footer, and include padding around the content.
 The footer should be styled to be visually distinct and stand out from the rest of the page.
 - [ ] Open your `styles.css` file and paste the supplied CSS code for the `footer` tag next in the `styles.css` file.

 **Explanation:**
-In this step, we generated CSS code to style the footer with a black background and white, centered text, ensuring it stands out from the rest of the page.
-After creating the CSS, we pasted it into the styles.css file to apply the styles to the footer.
+In this step, you generated CSS code to style the footer with a black background and white, centered text, ensuring it stands out from the rest of the page.
+After creating the CSS, you pasted it into the styles.css file to apply the styles to the footer.

 ## 18. **Test the Results**
 In this step, you'll test your webpage in the browser to ensure it resembles the example and make any desired adjustments.